0%

 1. Assess Task Complexity

-• What: Determine if the problem is a single-step query, a multi-step process with clear stages, or an open-ended challenge requiring continuous adaptation.
+• What: Is the problem a simple query, a multi-step process with clear stages, or an open-ended challenge requiring continuous adaptation?

-• Why It Matters: Simple tasks may only need basic RAG or function calling.
+• Why It Matters: Simple tasks might just need basic RAG or function calling.
 Complex tasks demand planning, memory, and potentially multiple agents, necessitating more sophisticated patterns.

 • How to Evaluate: Map out the user journey or problem-solving flow.
 Identify decision points, external interactions, and potential ambiguities.